Metal: Antiquity

+Ancient Greece

+Around 340 BCE, in Book III of his treatise Meteorology, the ancient Greek philosopher Aristotle categorized substances found within the Earth into metals and minerals.
+The latter category included various minerals such as realgar, ochre, ruddle, sulfur, cinnabar, and other substances that he referred to as "stones which cannot be melted".

 Middle Ages

 Arabic and medieval alchemists believed that all metals and matter were composed of the principle of sulfur, the father of all metals and carrying the combustible property, and the principle of mercury, the mother of all metals and carrier of the liquidity, fusibility, and volatility properties.
 These principles were not necessarily the common substances sulfur and mercury found in most laboratories.
 This theory reinforced the belief that all metals were destined to become gold in the bowels of the earth through the proper combinations of heat, digestion, time, and elimination of contaminants, all of which could be developed and hastened through the knowledge and methods of alchemy.

 Arsenic, zinc, antimony, and bismuth became known, although these were at first called semimetals or bastard metals on account of their immalleability.
-All four may have been used incidentally in earlier times without recognising their nature.
 Albertus Magnus is believed to have been the first to isolate arsenic from a compound in 1250, by heating soap together with arsenic trisulfide.
 Metallic zinc, which is brittle if impure, was isolated in India by 1300 AD.
 The first description of a procedure for isolating antimony is in the 1540 book De la pirotechnia by Vannoccio Biringuccio.
 Bismuth was described by Agricola in De Natura Fossilium (c.
 1546); it had been confused in early times with tin and lead because of its resemblance to those elements.